plone/plone.app.robotframework/docs/source/happy.rst

         ],
     },

-All your need is *plone.app.robotframework*.
+All you need is *plone.app.robotframework*.
 It will require the rest (*selenium*, *robotframework*, *robotframework-selenium2library* and *robotsuite*).